Online Sports Betting in

-The USPGA has already announced its intention to open a retail sportsbook in Arizona at TPC Scottsdale following a partnership agreement with DraftKings.
-This could, in theory, make DraftKings one of the first retail sportsbooks to launch within the state.
+The USPGA has opened a retail sportsbook in Arizona at TPC Scottsdale following a partnership agreement with DraftKings.

 Arizona sports betting websites and apps

-Major sports franchises and professional sports groups can apply for one of the 10 available sportsbook licenses while all tribal casinos will also be allowed to apply for their own license.
-Each license issued also allows the holder in question to partner with a sportsbook operator to launch mobile sports betting across the state.
+Major sports franchises and professional sports groups were able to apply for an available sportsbook license, while all tribal casinos were allowed to apply for their own.
+Each license issued allowed the holder in question to partner with a sportsbook operator to launch mobile sports betting across the state.